M4iKZ/Orpy/README.md

 cmake ../source ..
 make install # on linux
 ```

-On Windows is possible use Visual Studio 2022 or in Linux use Visual Studio Code
+Use Visual Studio 2022 on Windows or Visual Studio Code on Linux.

 ## Design